 Up to 88% of resumes received for a role are unqualified.
 A recruiter spends 23 hours on average screening resumes for a single hire.
 Resume screening is still one of the biggest bottlenecks in recruitment.

 From keyword parsing software to artificial intelligence and predictive analysis models, recruitment automation has an array of techniques at its disposal for candidate screening.
 Intelligent screening software can automate the resume screening process.
 It can also generate suggestions and reports based on candidate ranking or past hiring decisions.

 Assessment platforms are extremely valuable to evaluate relevant skills and characteristics, automatically rank candidates based on their scores.
 They also mitigate any potential hiring biases that might skew candidate selection.

 These often allow recruiters to combine different assessments into one online experience, providing them with a holistic view of a candidate.
-Most skills assessment platforms also integrate easily with an application tracking system to ensure up-to-date information available on applicants as they move through the hiring process.
+Most skills assessment platforms also integrate easily with an applicant tracking system to ensure up-to-date information is available on applicants as they move through the hiring process.

 Candidate nurturing is an important aspect of building and maintaining an employer brand.
 Employer branding is a company’s ability to promote and differentiate its identity to prospective employees.
 Everything that companies do (and don’t) adds to the candidate’s experience with the company.

 It is therefore important to maintain a relationship with candidates throughout the entire hiring process.
 Recruitment automation makes way for candidate nurturing tools that allow companies to engage candidates through email automation.

 A lot of communication between recruiters and candidates can be automated to ensure that candidates stay informed about the updates and engaged in the hiring process.
 Automated email flows engage the candidates throughout the hiring process so they don’t lose interest in the position.